 Quebec is responsible for selecting immigrants to settle within the province.
 In order to immigrate to Quebec, you must first obtain a Cértificat du Sélection du Québec (Quebec Selection Certificate, commonly known as a CSQ).
 It is important to note that a CSQ is not a Permanent Residence Visa.
 Once you submit an application for a CSQ, your qualifications are assessed at the provincial level, and once you receive approval at the provincial level (your CSQ) your application is submitted at the federal level for medical and security checks.
 You receive your Permanent Residence Visa after being approved at the federal level.

-Quebec is a culturally distinct province, and the only fully francophone province in Canada.
-Your chances of being selected by Quebec depend on your ability and willingness to settle and work in the province and adapt to the daily life.
+Quebec is a culturally distinct province, and the only predominantly francophone province in Canada.
+Your chances of being selected by Quebec depend on your ability and willingness to settle and work in the province and adapt to life in that province.

 No. It is important to note that the selection criteria for a Quebec Skilled Worker are not the same as those for the Federal Skilled Worker Program.
-If you obtain a CSQ, your application must still be submitted at the federal level for security and medical checks.
+If you obtain a CSQ, your application must still be submitted at the federal level for security and medical check before permanent residence may be granted.
 However, your qualifications do not need to be assessed at the federal level, as the province will already have approved them and selected you for immigration to Quebec.

 You can include your spouse or common-law partner on your application, as well as any of your dependent children aged 22 or younger.
 It is important to note that Canada recognizes same-sex unions.

 No. The process of immigration to Quebec exists outside the federal Express Entry immigration selection system.

 The Law Firm of Campbell Cohen can represent you throughout the process, from the initial stage (application for a CSQ) until your Permanent Residence application is approved, which includes submission of your application at the federal stage as well.